doctorcolossus/tab_wrangler/README.md

 This program currently helps mainly:

-- to give a readable overview of all openwindows and tabs,
+- to give a readable overview of all open windows and tabs,

 - to find and get back to things you know you have open in some window, and